GaoJing / SuperView Earth Observation Constellation

 • On 5 December 2017, Beijing Space View Technology Co., Ltd. ("Space View") and UrtheCast Corp. and its subsidiary, the Earth Observation company Deimos Imaging ("Deimos Imaging") signed a strategic cooperation agreement for the mutual global distribution of the two companies' respective product portfolios.
 8)

 - The space assets of the two companies include the SuperView Constellation, of which currently 2 sensors have been launched, with the next 2 to be launched at the end of 2017, and Deimos imaging's Deimos-1 and Deimos-2 satellites.
 The collaboration will result in a wide portfolio of medium, high and very high-resolution satellites.
-These assets are complimentary and are expected to provide customers with an exceptional level of decision making data, and to create unique and valuable benefits across a diverse group of sectors while strengthening the positions of both companies in their respective markets.
+These assets are complementary and are expected to provide customers with an exceptional level of decision-making data and to create unique and valuable benefits across a diverse group of sectors while strengthening the positions of both companies in their respective markets.

 • January 12, 2017: China's first commercial high-resolution Earth observation satellite network has begun to operate, its developer CASC said.
 China Aerospace Science and Technology Corp, the country's main space contractor, has released several images taken by the SuperView 1A and 1B, the first two satellites in the SuperView system.
 10) 11) 12)